 Ever wondered how the video text always matches the audio?
 Now you know the answer.

-The fact SRT files boost your engagement rate on social media, expand your global reach, and improve your YouTube video score is another benefit.
+SRT files boost your engagement on social media, expand your global reach, and improve your YouTube video SEO.
+Here's why captions matter for your video performance:

 Excited to know more?
 Here's a 5-second overview of how to create an SRT file: